 10 Powerful Onboarding Process Examples You Need to Try

-After months of screening resumes, interviewing candidates, and negotiating an offer, you’re just getting the employer-employee relationship started—and your new hire’s success depends on what happens next.
+Onboarding processes help you maximize the rewards from your recruitment efforts.
+After months of screening resumes and interviewing candidates, you’re just getting the employer-employee relationship started.
+Your new hire’s success depends on what happens next.

 But welcoming new hires isn't as easy as it seems.
 In fact, nearly 60% of companies want to upgrade their onboarding programs.

-Onboarding becomes even more complex when it applies to the ever-growing cohort of remote workers—a population that tripled from 2019 to 2021.
+Onboarding becomes even more complex when it applies to the ever-growing cohort of remote-capable employees, with 80% expecting to work hybrid or fully remote.
 How can you help new people feel connected, engaged, and committed when they may never meet their coworkers in person?

 To help, we gathered onboarding insights from our HR experts and beyond.
-Read on to discover ten onboarding activities that’ll make every new employee feel right at home.
+Read on to discover 10 onboarding processes that’ll make every new employee feel right at home.

 1. Complete Paperwork and Share Important Information Before the First Day

-You don’t want to bog down a new employee’s first day on the job.
-Instead of spending hours manually filling out paperwork, we recommend automating these steps with employee self-onboarding software.
+You want to provide all new employees with a great onboarding experience, and this doesn’t mean overwhelming them on their first day with lots of paperwork.
+Instead of spending hours manually filling out important documents, we recommend automating these steps with employee self-onboarding software.

-For example, BambooHR's onboarding technology allows you to gather electronic signatures for all the necessary employment paperwork, like I-9s and W-4s.
+For example, BambooHR® Onboarding enables you to gather electronic signatures for all the necessary employment paperwork, like I-9s and W-4s.

 With their paperwork out of the way, new hires don’t have to wait until the first day to get up to speed on things like: